 In honor of April Fool’s Day, here are 10 computer shortcuts you can use for (evil) office pranks.
 Why would you need to use these?
 Let’s say your coworker steps away from their desk to get a coffee and foolishly leaves their computer unlocked…

-These shortcuts will allow you to use that small window of time to pull a (somewhat) harmless computer prank that’s not only hilarious, but teaches him the value of locking his computer when he steps away.
+These shortcuts will allow you to use that small window of time to pull off (somewhat) harmless office pranks that are hilarious and create fun at work!

-NOTE: Humor’s Office is not responsible for any damage (physical or mental) these shortcuts may cause.
+NOTE: Humor That Works’s office is not responsible for any damage (physical or mental) these shortcuts may cause.
 Also all of these shortcuts were tested on Windows 7 / Office 2007, though will likely work on most versions of Windows / Office.